tzietkowski/socket_server_client/README.md

 Client and Server connected via sockets.

-The server has a database of users saved in json.
+The server has a database of users saved in postgresql.

 The client has commands: